-Our board of directors adopted and our stockholders approved, in June 2020 and July 2020, respectively, a 2020 Employee Stock Purchase Plan, or the ESPP, to provide an additional means to attract, motivate, retain and reward employees and other eligible persons by allowing them to purchase additional shares of our common stock.
-The below is a summary of the terms of the plan.
+We expect our board of directors to adopt a 2020 Employee Stock Purchase Plan, or the ESPP, prior to the consummation of this offering to provide an additional means to attract, motivate, retain and reward employees and other eligible persons by allowing them to purchase additional shares of our common stock.
+We also intend to obtain approval of this plan from our stockholders prior to the consummation of this offering.
+The below summary of the ESPP is what we currently expect the terms of the plan will be.
 The ESPP will become effective immediately upon the signing of the underwriting agreement for this offering.

 The ESPP is designed to allow our eligible employees and the eligible employees of our participating subsidiaries to purchase shares of our common stock, at semi-annual intervals, with their accumulated payroll deductions.
-The ESPP will be administered by a committee appointed by our board of directors.

 Share Reserve.
-A total of 295,599 shares of our common stock is initially available for issuance under the ESPP.
-The share limit will automatically increase on the first trading day in January of each year by an amount equal to lesser of (1) 1% of the total number of outstanding shares of our common stock on the last trading day in December in the prior year, (2) 1,000,000 shares, or (3) such lesser number as determined by our board of directors.
+A total of shares of our common stock will initially be available for issuance under the ESPP.
+The share limit will automatically increase on the first trading day in January of each year by an amount equal to lesser of (1) % of the total number of outstanding shares of our common stock on the last trading day in December in the prior year, (2) shares, or (3) such lesser number as determined by our board of directors.